lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

         *   Queries the vector DB to find the most similar document chunks.
 If `proposal_id` is specified, relevant proposal-specific documents are prioritized.
         *   Constructs a prompt for the LLM (e.g., OpenAI) including retrieved context and the user's question.
         *   Sends prompt to LLM, gets the answer, and DMs it to the user, citing sources/snippets.
+        * (Future enhancement: RAG could be made channel-aware if documents are associated with specific channels).

 **IV.
 Future: Personalized Recommendations**